Margaret Weis: Publishing companies

 In addition to her writing career, Weis was the owner and chief officer of two publishing companies.
-Weis formed the company Sovereign Press, with herself as CEO, to publish the Sovereign Stone roleplaying game written by her husband Don Perrin and Lester Smith.
-To support the setting, Weis and Perrin wrote a short story called "Shadamehr and the Old Wives Tale" which appeared in Dragon #264 (October 1999).
-In 2004, Perrin left Sovereign Press and Weis founded the new company Margaret Weis Productions.
-It published an RPG line based on several licenses including Serenity and Battlestar Galactica, and Ed Greenwood's new solo venture into roleplaying, Castlemourn.
+She formed the company Sovereign Press, with herself as CEO, to publish the Sovereign Stone role-playing game written by her husband Don Perrin with Lester Smith.
+To support the setting, Weis and Perrin wrote the short story "Shadamehr and the Old Wives Tale" that was published in Dragon #264 (October 1999).
+Perrin left Sovereign Press in 2004 and Weis founded Margaret Weis Productions.
+It published an RPG line based on several licenses, including Serenity and Battlestar Galactica, and Ed Greenwood's new solo venture into roleplaying, Castlemourn.

-Weis has served on the Board of Directors of Mag Force 7, Inc., the developer of the Star of the Guardians and Wing Commander Collectible Trading Card Game (CCGs).
+Weis has served on the board of directors of Mag Force 7, Inc., the developer of the Star of the Guardians and Wing Commander Collectible Trading Card Game (CCGs).